 The Irish Novelist Samuel Lover said, “Better safe than sorry” — a wise proverb stated back in the 17th Century which meant that it is wise to be careful and protect yourself against risk rather than be careless.
 Now, imagine your AV equipment slowly losing their lives this rainy season.
 Oh, that was a terrible sight, wasn’t it?
 This is when we come into the picture.

 At Actis Technologies, we have over 4 decades of experience in dealing with active electronics, especially for commercial spaces.
 Over the years, we have encountered and were able to successfully troubleshoot many instances of electronic equipment failure, especially during monsoon.
 We asked our engineers to share not only the top 5 monsoon problems but also 5 preventive measures to ensure that your equipment work perfectly during and after the monsoon season.

 Top 5 monsoon problems with AV equipment

-The contact surfaces of plugs and sockets are prone to corrosion in high humidity conditions.
-This prevents optimum electrical contact, which eventually affects system performance.
+The contact surfaces of plugs and sockets become prone to corrosion in high humidity conditions.
+This disrupts the electrical contact, thereby impacting the system performance.